boylea/devops-talk/practicioners-devops.md

 ![fit](https://cdn.pixabay.com/photo/2016/03/31/19/42/circle-icons-1295218_960_720.png)

-^ History?
 ^ Highest priority work
 ^ DRI and dealing with cruft are two parts of being empowered to fix your stuff and must be a part of DevOps and software ownership.

+___

+You can't expect teams to own this stuff if they aren't allowed to fix it

-You can't expect teams to own this stuff if they aren't allowed to fix it.
+^ You can't expect teams to own this stuff if they aren't allowed to fix it.
 If a team doesn't feel like they can maintain their service they don't really own it.

 <!-- https://pixabay.com/vectors/circle-icons-dragon-ring-snake-1295218/ -->